Welcome to the

 CHSLibrary staff have some print resources for you which are held at the Library Desk for you to use.
 Please ask if you are unsure where these books are located - Library Staff are here to help.

 A quick way to find out more about life in the solar system is to do an internet search but remember to think critically about which websites you use.
-For example, the National Geographic website is probably more reliable than Wikipedia.
+Assess your sites using the CRAPP test (below), and remember you need to produce your own work and say (cite) where it came from.

 CHSLibrary staff have some print resources for you which are held at the Library Desk for you to use.
 Please ask if you are unsure where these books are located - Library Staff are here to help.

 A quick way to find out more about life in the solar system is to do an internet search but remember to think critically about which websites you use.
-For example, the National Geographic website is probably more reliable than Wikipedia.
+Assess your sites using the CRAPP test (below), and remember you need to produce your own work and say (cite) where it came from.

-What sites to use to help you research:
+DATABASES to help you research:

 Other websites to try: